A Cinderella Story: Critical response

-On Rotten Tomatoes, the film holds an approval rating of 11% based on 102 reviews, with an average rating of 3.6/10.
+Initially panned by critics, the film subsequently developed a cult following.
+On Rotten Tomatoes, it holds an approval rating of 11% based on 102 reviews, with an average rating of 3.6/10.
 The website's critical consensus reads, "An uninspired, generic updating of the classic fairy tale."
 On Metacritic, the film has a weighted average score on 25 out of 100, based on 30 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
 In 2010, Time named it one of the top 10 worst chick flicks ever made.

 Roger Ebert wrote that A Cinderella Story "is a lame, stupid movie, but Warner Bros. is spending a fortune to persuade [young audiences] to see it and recommend it".
 Other critics panned the plot as "simple, lazy storytelling" and "a dull rehash of the old girl-meets-boy chestnut".
 They noted that its attempts to modernize aspects of the source material were gimmicky and led to illogical plot elements, such as a cell phone being the film's glass slipper and Sam looking too pretty and cheerful for an outcast.
 Some particularly felt the use of a perfect teenager as a social reject delegitimized the moral of any average person believing in oneself.

 The film was nominated for five Teen Choice Awards at the 2005 ceremony, winning the award for Choice Movie Blush Scene, the same year Duff won the Kids Choice Awards for Favorite Movie Actress.